lnxpy/pyaction/docs/index.md

 ```

 ## Usage
-Now, it's time for template generation.
-Easily do this via the following command and after a few promptings, you'll have your very first action generated there.
+Now, it's time to generate a template.
+Easily do this via the following command and after a few promptings, you'll have your action created!

 ```
 cookiecutter gh:lnxpy/cookiecutter-pyaction